 To determine whether the comparison unit created using the SCM is an effective counterfactual, it is essential to measure how well it mirrors the treated unit (i.e., Iran) before the 2012 international sanctions.
 Abadie et al. (2010) use the root mean square prediction error (RMSPE) of the outcome variable to assess the fit between the outcome trends of the treated unit and its synthetic version.
 An RMSPE of 0 indicates a perfect reproduction of the factual unit's trajectory by the counterfactual unit.
 Any deviation from 0 makes it difficult to gauge the goodness of fit for the synthetic unit.
-To further assess the quality of the pretreatment fit, (Adhikari and Alm 2016) developed a "pretreatment fit index," where a value of 0 denotes a perfect fit.
-In our study, the pretreatment fit index is 0.03, indicating a close match between Iran and its synthetic control regarding the size of the middle class before the 2012 international sanctions.5
+To further assess the quality of the pretreatment fit, Adhikari and Alm (2016) developed a "pretreatment fit index," where a value of 0 denotes a perfect fit.
+In our study, the pretreatment fit index is 0.03, indicating a close match between Iran and its synthetic control regarding the size of the middle class before the 2012 sanctions.7 sanctions period.
+However, the two lines diverge significantly starting in 2012.
+While the size of the middle class declines in actual Iran, it continues to grow gradually in its synthetic counterpart.